servalproject/batphone/CURRENT-RELEASE.md

 Much of this work was funded by the [New America Foundation's][NAF] [Open Technology Institute][OTI] and the [Shuttleworth Foundation][].

-The project's founders, Dr Paul Gardner-Stephen and Romana Challans, are academic staff at the [School of Computer Science, Engineering and Mathematics][CSEM] at [Flinders University][] in South Australia.
+The project's founders, [Dr Paul Gardner-Stephen][pgs] and [Romana Challans][timelady], are academic staff at the [School of Computer Science, Engineering and Mathematics][CSEM] at [Flinders University][] in South Australia.
 Their work on the Serval Project is made possible by the ongoing support of the university.

 Disclaimer
 ----------

-SERVAL MESH refers to the software, protocols, systems and other goods, tangible and intangible produced by The Serval Project, Serval Project, Inc., and Serval Project Pty.
-Ltd.
+SERVAL MESH refers to the software, protocols, systems and other goods, tangible and intangible produced by The Serval Project, Serval Project, Inc., and Serval Project Pty Limited.

 SERVAL MESH COMES WITH NO WARRANTY, EXPRESSED OR IMPLIED, AND IS NOT FIT FOR MERCHANTABILITY FOR ANY PURPOSE.
 USE AT YOUR SOLE RISK.